 Another important part of RLAP’s work is community education.
 We conduct workshops with community-based organizations and partner service providers to demystify the stages of the asylum process- from claiming refugee status through potential resettlement or other durable solution, and explaining what rules apply and who is eligible for consideration at each stage.

 To find out more about RLAP’s work, please contact us by email ( firstname.lastname@example.org) or by phone (+2 02 2773 6347).

-To read about RLAP’s Volunteer Legal Advocate program, visit the StARS volunteer page.
+To read about RLAP’s Volunteer Legal Advisor program, visit the StARS volunteer page.